Updated: Jan 17

 Being unable to go to the gym or walk to the office it’s not surprising our habits have had to change.
-Which may be why we have some unwanted love handles as side effects, urgh!.
-However, as things are starting to open up after lockdown (hurrah), we thought we would give you some top ten tips to help banish those extra few pounds and help you get back to your pre-lockdown (or better) selves.
+This may be why we have noticed some changes as side effects!
+However, as things are starting to open up after lockdown, we thought we would give you some top ten tips to help banish those extra few pounds and help you get back to your pre-lockdown selves.

 Here are our top ten tips for losing weight:

 Skipping a meal may seem like the easiest way to cut the daily calories but research has shown you only end up consuming more over the course of the day.

 It may seem like you have the willpower to go without your morning brekkie, but our bodies have other ideas.
 Our bodies need a steady source of glucose in the blood as this is how we keep our brains and bodies working effectively.
 So, if we fast for too long our bodies will start to have dipping blood sugar levels which often trigger food cravings that are harder to ignore.
 So, once you hit that wall it can be hard to ignore the bodies need for fuel which can mean often you can eat more than then you would if you hadn’t skipped that meal.
 A small slow-release breakfast would be a better choice than nothing at all as this gives you the energy to start your day and avoids those sugar dips and cravings mid-morning.

 2. Focus on balancing the meals with the right mixture of carbohydrates, proteins, fats and fibre.

 One of the biggest and common errors is for people to eat carbs with carbs such as